magodo/shippy-service/README.md

     $ # wait a second, then launch the remaining parts
     $ docker-compose -p shippy up -d

+# How to start client for testing

+    $ docker-compose -f docker-compose-cli.yml up -d

 # Send request to micro api

 	$ # create user